In this charming street landscape, Charles Evans paints a snowy street in Bury St Edmunds.

 This is a predominantly acrylic painting of the lovely little market town of Bury St Edmunds in Suffolk, where I’ve enjoyed hosting quite a few painting holidays.
+So, why paint a snowy street scene?
 The majestic St Edmundsbury Cathedral is in the background whilst the snow is still fresh on the ground, making for a magical winter scene.

 Here, you’ll see I’ve done a complex outline drawing.
 With the ¾” Flat I pre-wet the whole sky area with water, then painted on watercolour Cobalt Blue all the way down.
 I then simply washed and squeezed the brush and lifted out a few clouds.
 The rest of the painting was done using acrylics.